chirp and perch

 It is a bird!

-The bird is in the fir tree.
+The bird is in a birch tree.

-Yes, the bird finds a worm in the dirt.
+The bird finds a worm in the dirt.

 1. CCSS.ELA-LITERACY.RF.1.3.B: Decode regularly spelled one-syllable words.